lextudio/pysmi/docs/source/index.rst

 welcome to use this MIBs archive however we can't guarantee any degree of consistency or reliability when it comes to these MIB modules.

-The *mibdump.py* tool as well as many other utilities based on PySMI are programmed to use this MIB repository for automatic download and dependency resolution.
+The *mibdump* tool as well as many other utilities based on PySMI are programmed to use this MIB repository for automatic download and dependency resolution.